thomasWeise/moptipy/README.md

 ## 6. Useful Links and References

-1. Our book on optimization algorithms:
+1. Our book on optimization algorithms, which is currently work in progress:
    Thomas Weise. [*Optimization Algorithms*](https://thomasweise.github.io/oa).
 Institute of Applied Optimization (应用优化研究所, [IAO](http://iao.hfuu.edu.cn)) of the School of Artificial Intelligence and Big Data ([人工智能与大数据学院](http://www.hfuu.edu.cn/aibd/)) at [Hefei University](http://www.hfuu.edu.cn/english/) ([合肥学院](http://www.hfuu.edu.cn/)) in  Hefei, Anhui, China (中国安徽省合肥市).
 2. Our old book optimization algorithms:
    Thomas Weise. [*Global Optimization Algorithms - Theory and Application*](http://www.it-weise.de/projects/book.pdf).
+3. The [IOHprofiler](https://iohprofiler.github.io) is a nice piece of open source software for analyzing the performance of optimization algorithms.
+   It is possible to [convert](#512-export-to-iohanalyzer) our `moptipy` [log data](#411-file-names-and-folder-structure) to the format understood by the IOHanalyzer, which allows you to use this software to analyze your optimization results as well.
-3. A nice discussion of experimentation with (numerical) optimization methods is:
+4. A nice discussion of experimentation with (numerical) optimization methods is:
    Nikolaus Hansen, Anne Auger, Steffen Finck, Raymond Ros. [*Real-Parameter Black-Box Optimization Benchmarking 2010: Experimental Setup*](https://hal.inria.fr/inria-00462481/document/).
 [Research Report] RR-7215, INRIA.
 2010. inria-00462481